-- ETC (Estimate to Complete)—This is what will be spent from today until the end of the project.
-ETC is calculated by multiplying either scheduled hours or hard allocations by bill rate from today forward.
+- ETC (Estimate to Complete)—This is the amount of money spent from the day of the week specified in the Project Estimate Calculation Options until the end of the project.
+ETC is calculated by multiplying either scheduled hours or hard allocations by bill rate from the day of the week specified in the Project Estimate Calculation Options forward.
 It will only be available to view after you enter scheduled hours in Resource Planner or hard allocations in Master Planning, depending on the Project Estimate Calculation Options you’ve selected in the Time & Expense Settings.

 - Actual Fees—By default, this includes the hours that have been tracked towards the project to date.
 If you have selected the Include Expenses option in the Financials section of the Project Settings; actual fees also include expenses and additional invoice items.

 When the bar is green, it means the project is under (or at) budget; if the bar is red it means the project is over budget.
 The black vertical marker represents the current EAC.
 If you see the / / symbol, it indicates that EAC information can no longer be shown to scale on the bar.
 The project’s actual fees, budget remaining, and current budget are displayed below the bar.